ligurio/luzer/README.md

 - `remaining_bytes()` - returns the number of unconsumed bytes in the fuzzer input.

-Learn more about structure-aware fuzzing with [FuzzedDataProvider][split-inputs-url].
+Learn more about structure-aware fuzzing using `FuzzedDataProvider` in document [How To Split A Fuzzer-Generated Input Into Several ][split-inputs-url].

 ## Using Lua custom mutators